How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 ACTH makes it's way down from the brain to our adrenal glands to unleash our body's secret stress weapon: CORTISOL.

 Cortisol is the stress hormone that keeps us alert during times of ongoing stress.
-One of its primary jobs is to help release stored up blood sugar from our liver, fat cells and skeletal muscles.
+One of its primary jobs is to help release stored up blood sugar from our liver, fat cells and skeletal muscles (a survival response that can put extra stress on the body).
 This constant flood of glucose helps us maintain the energy we need to cope with non-stop stressors.
 However, when all this stored up glucose hits our blood stream, our pancreas secretes more insulin to shuttle extra glucose into the cells so we don't suffer from high blood sugar.

 With that shift there goes another drop in our blood glucose levels triggering yet another smoke signal to our brain's stress control tower: the HPA axis.
 The cycle keeps going.

-So, more stress = more HPA axis stimulation = more cortisol production = more blood sugar spikes and drops = more stress = rinse and repeat... till your body crashes in some way, shape or form!
+So, more stress = more HPA axis stimulation = more cortisol production = more blood sugar spikes and drops = more stress = rinse, repeat.

 Here are some conditions often related to HPA axis dysfunction-- do any sound familiar?